 (4d) In subsection (4c) —

-“quarter” means a period of 3 months commencing on 1 July, 1 October, 1 January or 1 April.
+quarter means a period of 3 months commencing on 1 July, 1 October, 1 January or 1 April.

 (5) An exemption continues in force until it is revoked.

 (6) The Commissioner may revoke an exemption at any time by giving the employer notice of the revocation except that the Commissioner cannot revoke an exemption that subsection (1a) or (1aa) would oblige the Commissioner to give if an application were made for the exemption unless —